bgoonz/gists-revamp/by-extension/markdown/python-intro.md

 We will now shift our attention to the `bool` data type.

-A boolean value is something which can be either “true” or “false”.
+A boolean value is something which can be either “true " or “false ".

 **Snippet-01:**

-In Python, “true” is represented by `True`, and “false” by `False`.
+In Python, “true " is represented by `True`, and “false " by `False`.
 It’s important to remember that it’s `True` with a capital `'T'`, and `False` with a capital `'F'`.

 ```text
     >>> True